 You routinely monitor herd milk production and component levels to measure the success of your lactating cow ration.
-So, why wouldn’t you do the same for calf performance?
+So, why wouldn’t you do the same for dairy calf performance?

-You change your lactating herd TMR when milk or component production is disappointing.
+Industry benchmarks recommend doubling calves’ birth weight and growing 4 to 5 inches in stature by 56 days of age.
 If you find your calves are not hitting your growth and/or weight-gain benchmarks, changes to the “liquid TMR” may be in order.
-If, for example, heifers are hitting weight goals but not stature targets, the milk diet may be too high in fat.
+If, for example, dairy calves are hitting weight goals but not stature targets, the milk diet may be too high in fat.
 In that case, the protein level should be raised, and the fat content lowered, to promote lean tissue growth.

 Finally, remember much attention in TMR feeding is put on proper mixing and delivery of the carefully balanced ration.
-The same is true for liquid calf rations.
+The same is true for liquid calf nutrition rations.
 Be sure to establish and monitor protocols to ensure every batch of pasteurized and enhanced milk is thoroughly mixed, fed at the correct temperature and delivered according to a consistent feeding schedule.

 The most successful herds rely on the advice of a nutritionist to help them create, deliver and monitor rations for their cows.
-That same expertise is equally as important to effectively feed and grow your calves.
+That same expertise is equally as important to effectively feed and grow your dairy calves.
 Together, you and a nutritionist can establish and monitor a feeding program for calves to be every bit as successful as the TMR fueling the lactating herd they will soon enter.